dmbarbour/glas/docs/GlasProg.md

 Instead of annotating individual calls to be tail-call optimized, I propose we should specify that subprogram shall be evaluated with bounded call and data stacks.
 We could also have a variant for `Env -> Prog` that says the Program has a bounded call stack modulo use of methods in `Env`.

 Performing the optimization can be difficult in context of `Env` arguments and register passing.
 But we can potentially unroll a recursive loop a few times, optimize, then verify that resources are recycled within just a few cycles.

-### Source Mapping

-It is feasible to use annotations for source mapping.
-Might take some work to prevent things from getting too bloated.
-We can leverage the abstract Src file in this context, but the front-end compiler must specify things like byte ranges or line numbers.

-## Challenges TBD

 ### In-Place Update?
 Seems Infeasible.